When you travel, there are several supplements, including essential oils, that you may want to consider taking along.

-Instead of having a thick and large tube, you can store months of teeth brushing worth of natural fluoride in the palm of your hand with tablets.
+Instead of having a large tube, you can store months of teeth brushing worth of natural fluoride in the palm of your hand with tablets.

-Additionally, if you find yourself drinking more than you should, taking a vitamin C tablet with a full glass of water before bed can help prevent a hangover.
+Additionally, if you find yourself drinking a lot, taking a vitamin C tablet with a full glass of water before bed can help prevent a hangover.

 Travel can put your sleep cycle off schedule, and melatonin combined with essential oils can help.